 But no matter your investing experience, you'll want to focus on your best ideas as you add new money.
 And as the years roll by, if you were right about most of your ideas, the extra concentration in them will supercharge your returns.

 Do you need help compiling your own short list?
 The most important consideration, especially for the average individual investor, is balance: between large and small caps, between less risk and more risk, and among different industries.
 As any chart will show, if you owned ExxonMobil

 And don't be afraid to seek out qualified help.
 As I mentioned, David and Tom now publish their own short lists in Stock Advisor; each list contains their five best stock picks for new money now.
-They happen to be pretty good at what they do, with 46% average total returns for their recommendations since the service began more than five years ago, versus 10% for equal amounts invested in the S&P 500.
+They happen to be pretty good at what they do, with their average recommendation beating the S&P 500 by 29 percentage points.

 It won't cost you a dime to see their lists and all of their recommendations.
 If you're interested, click here for more information on a 30-day free trial.